buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionFlowElement.md

 # IfcDistributionFlowElement

-The distribution element _IfcDistributionFlowElement_ defines occurrence elements of a distribution system that facilitate the distribution of energy or matter, such as air, water or power.
+The distribution element _IfcDistributionFlowElement_ defines occurrence elements of a distribution system that facilitate the distribution of energy or matter, such as air, water or power.<!-- end of definition -->

 > EXAMPLE  Examples of distribution flow elements are ducts, pipes, wires, fittings, and equipment.